What to expect when your credit card expires

 About a month before your card expires, look out for an email from Capital One with a list of your recurring charges.

-Having that list might make it easier if you have to track down passwords and due dates to a bunch of different online accounts and websites.
+Having that list might make it easier if you have to track down passwords and due dates for a bunch of different online accounts and websites.
 Some merchants may not appear, or may not be paid monthly, so be sure to check several months of full statements, too.

-If you don’t have your new card handy when you’re ready to update your payment info, you can always see your full card information by using the Capital One Mobile app or by signing into your account online.
+If you don’t have your new card handy when you’re ready to update your payment info, you can always see your full card information by using the Capital One Mobile app or by signing in to your account online.

 If you’re a Capital One cardholder, the most important thing to do is update your mailing address.